ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Introduction

 We conduct experiments on two popular tasks, image generation and image editing, to evaluate the effectiveness of the proposed \ours.
 Extensive experimental results show that \ours\ achieves significant improvements over the backbone model, demonstrating its strong capability and the effectiveness of test-time scaling in enhancing image generation performance.
-The contributions of this paper are summarized as follows: \begin{itemize} \item We propose a unified multimodal agent framework for image generation, \ours, which integrates multiple generation actions and dynamically coordinates them through a policy controller. \item Extensive experiments on image generation and editing tasks demonstrate that \ours\ achieves substantial improvements over the backbone model, even outperforming baselines that the backbone model fails to surpass, validating its effectiveness and in test-time scaling. \end{itemize}
+The contributions of this paper can be summarized as follows: \begin{itemize} \item[(1)] We propose a new unified multimodal agent framework for image generation, \ours, which integrates multiple generation actions and dynamically coordinates them through a policy controller, where both the controller and all action executions are implemented within the same unified model without introducing external modules. \item[(2)] Extensive experiments on image generation and image editing tasks demonstrate that \ours\ achieves substantial improvements over the backbone model, even outperforming baselines that the backbone model fails to surpass, validating its effectiveness and in test-time scaling. \end{itemize}